vramana/blog/content/posts/common-voice.md

 Good sign, I can hit `docker compose up` and focus on solving the problem.
 _Nope, not so fast_.
 Running `docker-compose up` fails.
-The mysql docker image version used by the project doesn't have ARM64 image for macOS.
+The MySQL docker image version used by the project doesn't have ARM64 image for macOS.
-I read through their documentation for development it suggests using compatible mariadb version.
+I read through their documentation for development it suggests using compatible MariaDB version.

 Now I have the application running locally.
 How do I make the changes and see them?

 I don't use either docker or docker compose for development regularly, but I have bits and pieces of knowledge.
 Long way of saying I am docker noob.
-I have experience with use VS Code DevContainers.
+I used VS Code DevContainers for development, but it was already preconfigured for me.
 Nothing of that sort is configured for this project.

 I thought I would use VS Code to develop from within the container environment.
-_Nope!_ You can't login into this container permission denied!
+_Nope!_ You can't log in into this container permission denied!
 I tried to open a bash shell in the same container by using `docker exec`.
 It's the same result again.